Can Canvas scan a space that is still under construction or partially built?

 The Short Answer

 Canvas was not optimized for this purpose, but we do have customers that use Canvas in partial construction projects.

 The Long Answer

 There are a handful of things to keep in mind when using Canvas to tackle this kind of space:

 If the walls are not fully built and exterior-facing, you may get a lot of very bright, direct sunlight coming into the space.
 This can interfere with the performance of most 3D sensors.
-You can read more about how to handle this here.
+Avoid shooting directly into the sun when possible.

 Scan To CAD Oversimplification

 Some "partially built" elements of the room might get oversimplified in CAD format vs. the scan.
 For example, a concrete wall that has many small depressions from damage over the years may appear as just a normal flat wall, piping, or heavy electrical wiring may not show up in your CAD file.
 Additionally, if frames are similar but not identical in thickness, you may find that they are oversimplified to be the same, or that the count of frames is not 100% exact.

 Any of these issues can cause accuracy to be slightly worse than our typical expected tolerances, which we outline here: What kind of accuracy can I expect from Canvas?